List of Death Note characters: Naomi Misora

-Naomi is one of the central characters in the spinoff novel Death Note Another Note: The Los Angeles BB Murder Cases by author Nisio Isin.
+Naomi is one of the central characters in the spin-off novel Death Note Another Note: The Los Angeles BB Murder Cases by author Nisio Isin.
 The story is set several years prior to the start of the series and focuses on a series of murder cases investigated by L with Naomi as his operative.
 The resulting capture of the murderer helped launch Naomi's reputation within the FBI.

+She is also a key character in the 2006 film Death Note.